Skip to main content

 Does Long Term Peptide Use Affect Insulin Sensitivity?

 A significant area of academic inquiry is the long-term metabolic consequence of augmenting the GH/IGF-1 axis.
 Growth hormone is a counter-regulatory hormone to insulin.
-Acutely, it can induce a state of by decreasing glucose uptake in peripheral tissues.
+Acutely, it can induce a state of insulin resistance by decreasing glucose uptake in peripheral tissues.

 While the downstream mediator, IGF-1, generally has insulin-sensitizing effects, the net outcome depends on the balance and duration of exposure.
 Long-term studies on rhGH therapy in adults with GH deficiency show a complex picture, with initial insulin resistance that often normalizes over time.